Code of Conduct

 2.2 Respect boundaries: Reasonable communication of boundaries, such as “leave me alone,” “go away,” or “I’m not discussing this with you” should be obeyed.

 2.3 Appropriate usernames: Names should not contain anything offensive whatsoever.
-This includes things that are violent sexual or in any way otherwise offensive.
+This includes things that are violent sexual or in any other way offensive.

 2.4 Direct messages: Direct messages are intended to be private.
 As a general rule, avoid revealing them unless the involved party wouldn't mind.